Mercedes-Benz COMAND: COMAND-APS NTG4.5

 In late 2011, Mercedes starting fitting the new COMAND-APS NTG4.5 to its W204 cars for Model Year 2012, and then to other models such as the W212, W207 and R172 SLK.
 It thus became the latest generation of COMAND for its non-flagship cars (i.e. cars other than the S-Class and CL-Class).
 It is also referred to as COMAND Online as it can use the mobile broadband connection on the telephone to connect to Mercedes-Benz Internet based services.
 It allows the running of various downloadable apps (such as Facebook) in the COMAND system.
 It uses a 7" colour display and has a SD-Card slot.
-The resolution, which is quite good at the time, is 800*480.
+The resolution is 800*480 pixels.

 Initially, the graphics were brown and black, and this system became known as GEN1.
 The colour scheme of the display were then changed to Grey/Black/Red at the same time as the graphics in the instrument cluster changed and this is known as GEN2 and coincided with the MY2013 update.
 Initially different firmware was used in GEN1 and GEN2, but later on the firmware for GEN1 and GEN2 was merged into 1 firmware release and the colour scheme became a run-time configuration item.

 Again, Media Interface is supported and maps are stored on a hard disk and restricted, as with NTG3.5, by a PIN based rights management protection feature.
 Like NTG3/3.5 it also has a separate rotary controller (although smaller than for NTG3/3.5 based vehicles).

 COMAND-APS NTG4.7

 COMAND-4.7 was installed in vehicles from June 2013 onwards, such as GLK350(2015).
-It now supports direct tethering of iPhones & Android phones to support the internet function which was not previously possible with these devices.
+It now supports direct tethering of iPhones & Android phones for internet functions which was not previously possible with these devices.
 It also features internet radio plus slight changes to the route guidance.

-The differences to NTG4.5 are new Mercedes Apps; CPU upgrading; 80G to 100G SATA; better Navigator figure performance, which enable a more fluent system as a whole.
+The differences to NTG4.5 are new Mercedes Apps; a CPU upgrade; increase from 80G to 100G SATA; better Navigator figure performance.
+This enabled a more fluent system.